V4Fire/Core/src/core/json/stream/streamers/README.md

 # core/json/stream/streamers

-The module provides a bunch of classes to stream object or array elements.
+This module provides a bunch of classes to stream object or array elements.
 Also, the module provides an abstract class to create your own streamers

 ## Usage